nogibjj/tinayi_Continuous_Integration_Python/README.md

 ### Goal

-+ establish a CodeSpaces environment that automates the process of loading a dataset using `Pandas` and executing a `readfile` function to generate descriptive statistics on the dataset, utilizing GitHub Actions.

-+ create data visualizations of the dataset using `matplotlib`
++ establish a CodeSpaces environment that automates the process of loading a dataset, generating descriptive statistics on the dataset, and creating data visualizations of the dataset using `Pandas` and `matplotlib`, utilizing GitHub Actions.

-+ create summary report using `Jupyter Notebook`

 The workflow includes running a Makefile to perform tasks such as installation (`make install`), testing (`make test`), code formatting (`make format`) with Python Black, linting (`make lint`) with Ruff, and an all-inclusive task (`make all`).
 This automation streamlines the data analysis process and enhances code quality.